NGF TOP 100 BUSINESSES IN GOLF

 Mizuno made a big endorsement of the combo iron set with its latest release, likely in a bid to appeal beyond its rabid legion of blade enthusiasts.
 The five-model MP-18 line spans from the MP-18 MB players iron to the MP-18 MMC, all of which are designed to be mixed and match to form a set of irons.

-It’s also noteworthy that Mizuno irons, per GolfWRX, are the most widely-adopted among PGA Tour players who are not under contract to play a particular company’s irons.
+It’s also noteworthy that Mizuno irons, per GolfWRX, are the most widely-adopted among PGA Tour players who are not under contract to play a particular company’s equipment.